 Images built by Research Computing are hosted on Docker Hub (and previously Singularity Library).

 Due to storage limits we can no longer add Singularity images to Singularity Library.
 There will be no more updates to this registry.

 In the summer of 2020, we switched to Docker Hub.
 A complete list of images along with their Dockerfiles can be found in our rivanna-docker GitHub repository.
 These images may or may not be installed as modules on Rivanna.

 latest tag.
 Specify the exact version when pulling an image.
 For example:

 module load apptainer

 ipykernel can be added to your list of Jupyter kernels.
 To verify:

-singularity exec <container_name>.sif python -m pip list | grep ipykernel
+apptainer exec <container_name>.sif python -m pip list | grep ipykernel

 If this returns

 You are welcome to use/modify our Dockerfiles.
 Some form of acknowledgment/reference is appreciated.